-- · Redeliver Day 5 Training.

-- · Bring to Day 6 Training:

-- √4 copies of a student work sample

-- √ A copy of the assignment

-- √ Two signed permission forms

 - We have just skimmed the surface of differentiation today.
-Please dive deeper into this topic via the resources provided to each system and RESA by the DOE as well as the other resource listed in your Day 5 materials.

-- Day 6 of training will focus on Examining Student Work and Teacher Commentary.

-- > You will find assignments for Days 6 and 7 listed in the back of your Facilitator's Guide.
+Please dive deeper into this topic via the resources provided to each system and RESA by the DOE as well as the other resource listed in your Day 5 materials. - Day 6 of training will focus on Examining Student Work, Fairness, and Grading. - You'll find assignments for Days 6 and 7 are listed in the appendix to your Participant's Guide and in the back of this guide.